The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/stat-priority.md

   - date: 2022-01-10T00:16:22.776Z
     message: Updated for Endwalker Savage release
-priority: Item Level > Critical Hit > Skill Speed (only to desired GCD, see the Basics Guide page for more information) > Direct Hit > Determination
+priority: Item Level > Critical Hit > Skill Speed (only to desired GCD, see the Basic Guide page for more information) > Direct Hit > Determination
 authors:
   - nikroulah
 ---